anthonyjdella/personal-website/anthonyjdella/content/blog/how-to-add-search-to-your-hugo-static-site.md

 ### Getting Started

-First thing to do is [sign up for a free](https://www.algolia.com/users/sign_up) Algolia account (since we're using this service).
+The first thing to do is [sign up for a free](https://www.algolia.com/users/sign_up) Algolia account (since we're using this service).
 Algolia is nice because they have great documentation, built-in widgets, provides fast results, and is easy to implement.

 ### Generate JSON Search Index